leapwallet/cosmos-node-setup/docs/blockchain-node-setup.md

     ## BEGIN: Select blockchain ##
     ##############################

-    set PROMPT '1 is for Commercio.network, 2 is for Juno, 3 is for Osmosis, 4 is for Sei, and 5 is for Stride.
-Enter' set PROMPT "$PROMPT which node you\re setting up: " read -P $PROMPT BLOCKCHAIN
+    set PROMPT '1 is for Commercio.network, 2 is for Cosmos Hub, 3 is for Juno, 4 is for Osmosis, 5 is for Sei, and 6' set PROMPT "$PROMPT is for Stride.
+Enter which node you\re setting up: " read -P $PROMPT BLOCKCHAIN

     switch $BLOCKCHAIN